concord-consortium/sensor-projects/README.md

 A summary of one way to use the application API goes like this:

 1. The Application uses a DeviceFactory to get an instance of a SensorDevice
-2. The Application creates a ExperientRequest consiting of one or more SensorRequests.
+2. The Application creates a ExperientRequest consisting of one or more SensorRequests.
    This describes what sensors and timing the Application wants to use.
 3. The Application calls SensorDevice#configure with this ExperimentRequest
 4. The SensorDevice implementation asks the hardware what sensors are actually attached, compares it to the requested sensors, and then returns a ExperiementConfig that contains the set of sensors which the SensorDevice feels is the best match for the request.
-   This ExperiementConfig also indicates if the SensorDevice thinks the config meets the requirments of the request.
-So for example if ExperimentRequest contains a temperature sensor but no temperature sensor is attached the returned ExperimentConfig indicate the requriements are not met.
+   This ExperiementConfig also indicates if the SensorDevice thinks the config meets the requirements of the request.
+So for example if the ExperimentRequest contains a temperature sensor but no temperature sensor is attached, the returned ExperimentConfig should indicate the requirements are not met.
-5. The Application then calls SensorDevice#start to start the collection of the most recent SensorDevice#configure
+5. The Application then calls SensorDevice#start to start collecting data from the sensors specified in the most recently returned ExperimentConfig.
 6. The Application calls SensorDevice#read again and again to get the resulting data.
 7. The Application calls SensorDevice#stop when it doesn't want to read anymore data.